kofi527/SQL-AND-T-SQL-QUERIES-/README.md

 5. Use scalar or multi-valued subqueries

    A scalar subquery is an inner SELECT statement within an outer query, written to return a single value.
 Scalar subqueries might be used anywhere in an outer T-SQL statement where a single-valued expression is permitted—such as in a SELECT clause, a WHERE clause, a HAVING clause, or even a FROM clause.
 They can also be used in data modification statements, such as UPDATE or DELETE.

+6. Differentiate between SQL and T-SQL.
+SQL is a standard query language for managing and manipulating relational databases.
+T-SQL is an extension of SQL, providing additional functionality like control-of-flow statements (IF, WHILE), local variables, stored procedures, functions, and triggers, specifically for Microsoft SQL Server.